Matt32609/42KL-Discovery-Piscine-Python-my-project-work-Feb-2026-/README.md

 - Program termination using sys.exit()
 - Range-based iteration (range())

-module8 - did not complete throughout the program due to time constraints.
+module8 - did not complete throughout the program due to time constraints , but my other modules reflect my understanding of the concepts.

 module9 — Functions & Array Processing in real world context
 - Implementing functions to process list data